-Host Organisations are strongly encouraged to partner with an Administering Organisation to hold the grant funds for the period of the grant.
+Host Organisations may wish to partner with an Administering Organisation to hold the grant funds for the period of the grant.

 The Administering Organisation will enter into a funding agreement with NSW Health, manage the funds, submit financial reports and coordinate other reporting requirements as outlined in the funding agreement.